Sample Files

 10.0.4.50

-Use Suggest with AI on 10.0.4.50 to see how the LLM characterises the device from its traffic behaviour alone (unusual OUI, ARP spoofing, SMB + Telnet to internal servers, no hostname).
+Leave 10.0.4.50 without a role label for now.
+Then use Suggest with AI on it to see how the LLM characterises the device from its traffic behaviour alone, with no human hint to anchor on (unusual OUI, ARP spoofing, SMB + Telnet to internal servers, no hostname).

-In the External Events panel, log the audit milestone that explains the behavioural shift:
+In the External Events panel, click Add Event and log the audit milestone that explains the behavioural shift.
+Each event has three fields:

-• Date: start of week 7 — “Audit notice issued to staff — policy violations flagged for remediation”
+• Title (required) — a short, scannable summary, e.g. “Audit notice issued to staff — policy violations flagged for remediation”.

 Click Generate Insights.
 With device roles and the external event in context, the LLM should correlate the violation drop-off in week 7 with the audit notice, identify the shadow device as the highest-severity finding, and surface the lingering personal-device policy gap in week 8.